streamsdb/site/docs/core-concepts.md

 Group streams are streams that hold all messages written to streams in a certain group.
 Group streams are prefixed with `#` followed by the group name, eq. `#order`.
 They are created automaticly when a message is written to a stream with a name that contains a group.
 The group of the stream is determined by splitting the stream name by the first `-` character.
 If a group is found, the message is also written to the group stream.

-In other words, when a message is written to a stream with the name `order-1`, the event will also appear on the stream `#order`.
+In other words, when a message is written to a stream with the name `order-1`, the message will also appear on the stream `#order`.

 Note that the creation and modification of group stream is asynchronously and therefor it might take a short time before message appear on the group stream after they have been written to the concrete stream.